nautobot/nautobot-app-device-lifecycle-mgmt/README.md

 ## Documentation

-Full web-based HTML documentation for this app can be found over on the [Nautobot Docs](https://docs.nautobot.com) website:
+Full documentation for this App can be found over on the [Nautobot Docs](https://docs.nautobot.com) website:

 - [User Guide](https://docs.nautobot.com/projects/device-lifecycle/en/latest/user/app_overview/) - Overview, Using the App, Getting Started.
 - [Administrator Guide](https://docs.nautobot.com/projects/device-lifecycle/en/latest/admin/install/) - How to Install, Configure, Upgrade, or Uninstall the App.